bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
 width="20%" align="right">
-A "chord" is two or more buttons pressed at the same time, like playing a "chord" on a piano.

-To display labels for two-button chords, shown on the right, select <kbd>View | Show chords</kbd>.

 Each small button shows the letters sent by a two-button chord.
-Small button layout is the same: one row for each finger, and green/blue/red columns.
+The small button layout is the same as above: one row for each finger, and green/blue/red columns.

 The first button of the chord is a given small box.
 The position of the first button is relative to the array of small buttons.